ChrisPolykarpou/terraform-ansible/README.md

 - Machines: Ubuntu 22.04
 - CNI: Cilium
 - CSI: Hcloud CSI controller
-- CCM: Hcloud controller manager (Used to provision Hcloud-load-balancers)
+- CCM: Hcloud controller manager (Used to provision Hcloud-load-balancers, Check nginx-values.yaml)

 [Tfstate](https://developer.hashicorp.com/terraform/language/state) file for each environment is stored in self-hosted minio-s3 storage.
 > It is recommended to use a [lock](https://developer.hashicorp.com/terraform/language/state/locking) for your state!